phetsims/paper-land/docs/use/board-api.md

 When the Property is removed with `removeModelComponent`, the listener will be removed.
 You almost always want to use this in the `onProgramAdded` function.

->NOTE :warning:!
-You almost always want to remove the listener in the `onProgramRemoved` function.
+>:warning: You almost always want to remove the listener in the `onProgramRemoved` function.
 See [removeModelPropertyLink](https://github.com/phetsims/paper-land/blob/master/docs/use/board-api.md#phetpaperlandremovemodelpropertylink-componentname-linkid-).

 #### Arguments